What's Going On With Lucid Group Stock? - Lucid Group (NASDAQ:LCID)

-- The stock is continuing a recovery from a 52-week low set earlier in the month.
+What To Know: The stock is continuing a gradual recovery from a 52-week low of $15.25, a price point hit earlier in September after the company executed a 1-for-10 reverse stock split.
+Shares are higher by some 1.07% to $20.58 late Thursday.

-Shares of electric vehicle maker Lucid Group Inc LCID are trading higher Wednesday, continuing a recovery from a 52-week low set earlier in the month.
+Investor sentiment was dampened by a decision to lower its 2025 production forecast to a range of 18,000 to 20,000 vehicles.
+These factors, compounded by broader headwinds in the electric vehicle market amid the end of federal tax credits, have contributed to Lucid’s volatility in recent months.

-What To know: Wednesday’s rebound follows a turbulent period for the company.
-Investor sentiment soured in early September after Lucid executed a 1-for-10 reverse stock split and lowered its 2025 production forecast to between 18,000 and 20,000 vehicles.
-These factors, combined with broader EV market headwinds, sent the stock to a new 52-week low of $15.25.
+The stock’s recent recovery was partially fueled by a vote of confidence from Wall Street when Cantor Fitzgerald reiterated a Neutral rating but increased its price target to $20 per share, reflecting the post-split valuation.

-Benzinga Edge Rankings: Highlighting the stock’s recent volatility, Benzinga Edge rankings show the stock has a strong Momentum score of 9.37.
+Benzinga Edge Rankings: According to Benzinga Edge stock rankings, Lucid currently has a Momentum score of 10.11.

 How To Buy LCID Stock